 Before you start doing anything, you should collect all the relevant tools and materials.
 Many people end up complaining that the task is challenging, yet they ignore this.
 Obtain them in time, and you will find it much easier to level your pool table.

-Figure out which method below is best for you to determine if your table is level.
-Then find these essential tools and materials that are required.
+Figure out which method below is best for you to determine how your pool table leveling effort is going.
+You can use these pool table level tools to determine if a pool table is level without a using a bubble level.
+The essential tools and materials that are required.

 - Small pieces of window glass

 - Smartphone with the Bubble level app

 Ways to check if your pool table is even